AndreiRadchenko/ESPHome/gate_cover/README.md

 If you don't know how to flash Sonoff, read this [article at esphome.io](https://esphome.io/devices/sonoff_basic.html)

+If you want to buy the ready for installation relay, flashed with a gate ESPHome config file, and with magnetic sensor, <a href=mailto:d4100kx@gmail.com>please email me.</a> I will be very grateful for you support.

 Wi-Fi connection is implemented as follows:
 ~~~yaml
 wifi: